-Fiscal 2019 tax revenues as of the January 2018 consensus revenue forecast are expected to rise 3.5% over the revised consensus forecast for fiscal 2018, to \$27.6 billion.
+Fiscal 2019 tax revenues as of the January 2018 consensus revenue forecast are expected to rise 1.9% over the January 2017 consensus forecast, to about \$27.6 billion, excluding judgments and settlements.
 The forecast assumes an additional 0.05% decrease in the PIT, to 5.05%, beginning on Jan.
 1, 2019.
 To date the state continues to assess the potential impact of federal tax reform on state collections and potential state responses.
-The revenue forecast at present includes only \$65 million in additional revenues in fiscal 2019 associated with the deemed repatriation of businesses' foreign earnings.
+The revenue forecast includes only \$65 million in additional revenues in fiscal 2019 associated with the deemed repatriation of businesses' foreign earnings.
+Changes in the enacted budget bring forecast collections in fiscal 2019 to \$28.4 billion excluding judgments and settlements, 2.1% higher than preliminary actual figures for fiscal 2018.